charnley/rmsd/README.rst

 Contributions
 -------------

-Please note that we are using ``black`` with line length of 79.
-Easiest way to abide to the code standard is to install the following packages.
+Please note that we are using ``black`` with line length of 99.
+Easiest way to abide to the code standard is to install the following package.

 .. code-block:: bash

-    pip install black flake8 autoflake isort pytest
+    pip install pre-commit

-and
+and run the following command in your repository

 .. code-block:: bash

-    make format test lint

-to auto-format and test the code.
+    pre-commit install

+This will install a hook in your git and re-format your code to adhere to the standard.
+As well as check for code quality.